Kiltedmenace1/home-assistant.io/source/_docs/installation/raspberry-pi.markdown

 ```bash
 sudo useradd -rm homeassistant -G dialout,gpio,i2c
 ```
+Now create a password for user homeassistant.

+'''bash
+sudo passwd homeassistant
+'''
+It will prompt for the password twice.

 Next we will create a directory for the installation of Home Assistant and change the owner to the `homeassistant` account.